DyogenIBENS/Agora/doc/HowTo.md

 src/agora.py conf/agora.ini -workingDir=example/results -nbThreads=1
 ```

 By default, AGORA uses all the cores available on the machine.
-Add
+Use
-the `-nbThreads=XX` option to change the number of cores to be used.
+the `-nbThreads=XX` option to change this.

 #### Step by step